BradSz/btools/README.md

 # btools
 Home grown development tools

+# License
+This is released under MIT license.
+I may in the future do a joint release MIT and Apache2, but I have to research the ramifications first.

 # Rationale
 This is a set of development tools that I have written and/or rewritten on various projects over the years.
 This repository serves as an attempt to create the best versions of those tools, compiled and unit tested.